Snorkeling Looe Key – Great Snorkel With Big Fish

-Looe Key is a big reef, about five miles offshore, with a large variety of depths and water conditions throughout it.
+Looe Key is a big reef, about seven miles offshore of Big Pine Key, with a large variety of depths and water conditions throughout it.
 And it is famous for having bigger species like sharks, Colossal Grouper, Tarpon and rays.
 Pretty much all the fish are bigger here, because Looe Key is right on the barrier reef edge, and it is flushed with fresh ocean currents.
 And you can really tell you are on the ocean.
-Without any wind we were riding up and down on 1 to 2 foot ocean swells while snorkeling Looe Key.
+Without any wind we were riding up and down on 1-2 foot ocean swells while snorkeling Looe Key.

 We snorkeled three locations at Looe Key, from east to west.

 The second location had less fish, but some big ones.
-There was a huge Tarpon (pic below) that would hang out under the boat in deep water, and a very beat up old barracuda (second pic).
+There was a huge Tarpon that would hang out under the boat in deep water, and a very beat up old barracuda.
+See pictures below.

 It was here we saw our first Colossal Grouper.
-This fish was easily 150 pounds and near six feet long.
+This fish was easily 150 pounds and nearly six feet long.
 It would just float in the shade under the boat.
-In the next two Loch Ness-like pictures you can kind of get a sense of how big he was.

 There were bigger corals at that location.

 We found far less fish at this location, but we noticed much bigger fish very deep tucked under the rock ledges.
 We noticed a Reef Shark cruising by several times.
-You can see it in the picture below and in the video that follows.
+You can barely see it in the bad picture below.
 It was not that interested in us.

-Looe Key is the place for giant parrotfish.
-At each location in the keys we kept thinking we had seen the biggest parrotfish ever.
+Looe Key is the place to see giant parrotfish.
+At each location in the Keys we kept thinking we had seen the biggest parrotfish ever.
 But Looe Key takes the prize.
-They are huge here, and tons of them.
+They are huge there, and tons of them.

-Just to show how big that Rainbow Parrotfish is below, the Midnight Parrotfish next to him is actually a normal sized parrotfish you would see most anywhere.
+Just to show how big the Rainbow Parrotfish is below, the Midnight Parrotfish next to him is actually a normal sized parrotfish you would see most anywhere.

-We saw a Queen Angelfish, Blue Angelfish, Banded Butterflyfish, Foureye Butterflyfish, French Angelfish, Rock Beauty, Gray Angelfish, Blue Tangs, Ocean Surgeonfish, Bar Jacks, Great Barracuda, chubs, jacks, grunts, Yellowtail Snapper, Gray Snapper, Porkfish, Bicolor Damselfish, Sergeant Major, Yellowtail Damselfish, Nassau Grouper, Colossal Grouper, Midnight Parrotfish, Rainbow Parrotfish, Blue Parrotfish, Stoplight Parrotfish, Hogfish, Bluehead, Cleaning Goby, Flying Gurnard, Amber Jack, Porcupinefish, Scrawled Filefish, Tarpon, Nurse Shark and Black Tipped Reef Shark.
+We saw a Queen Angelfish, Blue Angelfish, Banded Butterflyfish, Foureye Butterflyfish, French Angelfish, Rock Beauty, Gray Angelfish, Blue Tangs, Ocean Surgeonfish, Bar Jacks, Great Barracuda, chubs, jacks, grunts, Yellowtail Snapper, Gray Snapper, Porkfish, Bicolor Damselfish, Sergeant Major, Yellowtail Damselfish, Nassau Grouper, Colossal Grouper, Midnight Parrotfish, Rainbow Parrotfish, Blue Parrotfish, Stoplight Parrotfish, Hogfish, Bluehead Wrasse, Cleaning Goby, Flying Gurnard, Amber Jack, Porcupinefish, Scrawled Filefish, Tarpon, Nurse Shark, and Black Tipped Reef Shark.

 Overall the coral was not as healthy or as prolific as some of the closer to shore patch reefs we have visited.

-We saw Elkhorn Coral, Lobed Star Coral, Fire Coral, small Brain Coral, tons of fans, sea rods, and soft corals as well as some Christmas Tree Worms, White Encrusted Zoanthid and Green Finger Sponge.
+We saw Elkhorn Coral, Lobed Star Coral, Fire Coral, small brain Coral, tons of fans, sea rods, and soft corals as well as some Christmas Tree Worms, White Encrusting Zoanthid, and Green Finger Sponge.